GoogleChrome/web.dev/src/site/content/en/learn/images/png/index.md

 For that reason, you'll sometimes see PNG used as the fallback version of UI elements in the vanishingly small number of browsers that don't support SVG, though these are increasingly rare.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/GhNCZEadcuq93fPfuiQJ.png", alt="Png and svg comparison", width="800", height="598" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/GhNCZEadcuq93fPfuiQJ.png", alt="Png and svg comparison.", width="800", height="598" %}

 In practical terms, PNG is a sound choice for maintaining a manageable-sized “canonical” version of a source image, saved in your local development environment or committed to a project repository in case future versions of that image need to be edited or re-saved